rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Methodology

 \subsection{Finalisation and optimisation}

-At the end of this procedure, we output a corrected GTFS bundle with only the services that were actually run and their stop-level arrival/departure times corrected.
-This observed GTFS dataset can then be used with routing engines to calculate observed travel times.
+At the end of this procedure, \texttt{rt2gtfs} writes a corrected GTFS bundle containing the services that were matched as operated and their reconstructed stop-level arrival/departure times.
+The output preserves the GTFS structure expected by routing engines, allowing the observed timetable to be used directly for calculating observed travel times.

-Optimisations were made in our procedure, with some specifically for the UK BODS data.
+Optimisations were implemented in \texttt{rt2gtfs}, with some designed specifically for UK BODS data.
 First, because a substantial number of vehicle position records lack valid \textit{trip\_ids}, we sought to maximise the usefulness of those records that do contain this identifier.
 In practice, we found that some \textit{trip\_ids} present in the operational data could not be located in the corresponding GTFS timetable for the same day.
 This is likely due to the bus operators not updating their GTFS timetable data or the \textit{trip\_id} used in their operation.
 To address this, we extended the matching process beyond the timetable for the observation date to include GTFS feeds from a specified number of days before and after the target date.
-As this increases the computational time required for matching, the number of additional days included was made configurable.
+As this increases the computational time required for matching, the number of additional days included was made configurable in the package.
 In our experiments, extending the matching window to seven days before and after the observation date increased the proportion of matchable vehicle position records by up to 20\% on some days, representing a substantial improvement.